skakri/django-unstructured/testproject/README.md

 Setup
 -----

-You should link your wiki and django_notify folders like so
+You should link your wiki folder like so

     ln -s ../wiki .
-    ln -s ../django_notify .

 Running
 -------